 The TNC Server calls this function at the end of an Integrity Check Handshake (after all IMC-IMV messages have been delivered) to solicit recommendations from IMVs that have not yet provided a recommendation.
+The TNCS SHOULD NOT call this method for an IMV and a particular connection if that IMV has already called TNC_TNCS_ProvideRecommendation with that connection since the TNCS last called TNC_IMV_NotifyConnectionChange for that IMV and connection.
 If an IMV is not able to provide a recommendation at this time, it SHOULD call TNC_TNCS_ProvideRecommendation with the recommendation parameter set to TNC_IMV_ACTION_RECOMMENDATION_NO_RECOMMENDATION.
 If an IMV returns from this function without calling TNC_TNCS_ProvideRecommendation, the TNCS MAY consider the IMV's Action Recommendation to be TNC_IMV_ACTION_RECOMMENDATION_NO_RECOMMENDATION.
 The TNCS MAY take other actions, such as logging this IMV behavior, which is erroneous.